Centigrade/ngtx/CONTRIBUTING.md

 ### Reviewing a Pull Request

 The ngtx team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [ngtx code of conduct](https://github.com/ngtx/code-of-conduct) and applies within or outside of ngtx managed channels.
+Such behavior includes not following the [ngtx code of conduct](https://github.com/Centigrade/ngtx/blob/main/CODE_OF_CONDUCT).

 #### Addressing review feedback